-There are 3 types of sleep apnea:
+There are three types of sleep apnea:

-Major causes will depend on the type of sleep apnea:
+Causes depend on the type of sleep apnea:

 Copyright © Nucleus Medical Media, Inc.